Hero background

 Time at Lake Victoria

-Walk along the lake shore, watch the fishermen at work, and discover one of the most important places for the region's economy and culture.
+Walk along the lake shore, watch the fishermen at work, and get a feel for one of the most important places in the region's economy and culture.

 The next story is yours